dart-lang/samples/ffi/README.md

-# Experiments with Dart FFI
+# Dart FFI Samples

 A series of simple examples demonstrating how to call C libraries from Dart.

-Please note that the Dart FFI API is in active development and likely to change before release.
-This code is designed to work with *Dart version 2.5.0*.
+This code is designed to work with *Dart version 2.6.0* and above.

-## Instructions
+## Building native libraries

 Each sample uses [CMake][cmake] to generate a Makefile.
 To build the native library for each sample: